iniyarajamani/SnapchatMemoriesDownloader/README.md

 - Make sure `RESUME_FROM` matches the exact filename (including extension)
 - The filename should be in the format: `YYYY-MM-DD_HH-MM-SS_hash.ext`
 - Check that the file exists in the output directory

+### Overlay Compositing Issues

+If overlay compositing fails:
+- **For images**: Install Pillow with `pip3 install Pillow`
+- **For videos**: Ensure `ffmpeg` is installed and accessible in your PATH
+- Some ZIP files may not contain overlay files - this is normal
+- The script will continue even if overlay compositing fails (media will still be extracted)
+- Video overlay compositing requires re-encoding, which may take longer and increase file size

 ## Advanced Configuration